TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 9/John 9.16.md

 ---

-Some therefore of the Pharisees said, This man is not from God, because he keepeth not the sabbath.
-But others said, How can a man that is a sinner do such signs?
-And there was a division among them.
+Some therefore of the Pharisees said, "This man is not from God, because he doesn't keep the Sabbath."
+Others said, "How can a man who is a sinner do such signs?"
+There was division among them.